- Reference Number: HEY-168/2020

 The amount of pain after the operation varies.
 It depends largely on how difficult the tooth was to take out.
 The usual recovery time is 5 to 7 days.

-Pain is managed by taking painkillers e.g. ibuprofen and paracetamol.
+Pain is managed by taking pain relief medication e.g. ibuprofen and paracetamol.
 The same medicines you usually take for headaches, general aches and pain.

 Swelling is common and tends to be at worst on the second and third day after surgery.
 It gradually disappears over the next week.